Solid advice given dishwashers can’t talk. Oh wait, it’s dish washer. My bad.

 Try as I might, I was hard pressed to find any Bible verses forbidding men from washing dishes, vacuuming, or generally taking care of his own house. (?)
 I mean, why would you not want to take care of your own house?
 I find the entire concept of refusing to clean because of your gender baffling, like that’s nasty.
 Besides, modern appliances make cleaning super easy – you can even get a robot vacuum cleaner, for goodness sakes.
 Doing laundry literally just means dumping stuff into a machine that cleans it for you.

-The Bible even specifically talks about men cleaning dishes,
+The Bible even talks about men cleaning dishes,

 Not sure where Lori is even getting this idea that men should not be expected to help out with house work from when even the Bible expects men at some point to be wiping dishes aka cleaning.
-Really, if one partner is overwhelmed with some aspect of life, it seems natural the other partner would just step in and help but I digress.
-Lori seems to view marriage as a never-ending battlefield in which husbands and wives are constantly fighting against one another over who does what, rather than a reflection of God’s relationship with us, or even like a mirror of how Christians in general are to act.
+Really, if one’s partner is overwhelmed with some aspect of life, it seems natural the other partner would just step in and help however they can but I digress.
+Lori seems to view marriage as a never-ending battlefield in which husbands and wives are constantly fighting over who does what, rather than a reflection of God’s relationship with us, or even like a mirror of how Christians in general are to act.

-Anyway, Paul of the Morgan and Paul show is generally nonsensical, but he posted something semi-related to Lori’s nonsense…
+Anyway, Paul of the Morgan and Paul Show posted something semi-related to Lori’s nonsense the other month.

-Most of these conservative men like Paul in relationships who claim to uphold Biblical marriage are not even able, or willing, to hold up their end of the Biblical marriage deal, and I don’t get why Christian women put up with this.
+Dudes like Paul who claim to be about Biblical marriage are not even capable of, or willing, to hold up their end of the Biblical marriage deal, and I don’t get why Christian women put up with this.
 Even the Bible calls a man who is unwilling to provide for his own family worst than an unbeliever, which is pretty harsh.
 Like God is basically saying even Godless heathens will, at minimum, take care of their own family.
 Provision isn’t solely financial either, sometimes it can be spiritual, menial, house-work related, or whatever depending on your individual calling.
-There’s no shame in taking care of kids or doing housework either – that’s not lesser than working a 9 to 5 everyday.
+There’s no shame in taking care of kids or doing housework – that’s not lesser than working a 9 to 5 everyday.
 Furthermore, there’s no Biblical commandment that prevents women from working, nor any commandment that forbids men from cleaning their own homes and raising their own children.

-Anyway, life hack: don’t marry a dishwasher, or a jobless man.
+TL;DR: don’t marry a dishwasher, or a jobless man.
 Instead, marry your maid.
-You won’t have to vacuum or clean dishes, neither does your husband because you won’t have one.
+You won’t have to vacuum or clean dishes, and neither does your husband because you won’t have one.
 Win-win for everyone.